sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

 This is not only convenient, but also helps to avoid confusion.
 PVC are bound to a namespace, PV resource are not.
 When there is a fitting PV, it can be bound to any PVC in any namespace.
 So there is some conflict potential, if your colleagues always claim your PV's :)
 The concept of the storage classes overcomes this problem.
 The tooling masked by the storage class auto-provisions PV's of a defined volume type for each requested PVC.

-Download the resource from [gitHub](./solutions/05_pvc.yaml) or copy the snippet from below to your VM:
+Use the resource stored in the [repository](./solutions/05_pvc.yaml) or copy the snippet from below to your VM:

 ```yaml
 kind: PersistentVolumeClaim